 Gordian Knot And How Alexander The Great Managed To Outmaneuver The Problem

-It has its beginnings a long time ago, when the Phrygians had no ruler and they plunged into a civil war, an ancient prophecy of the oracle was announced at Telmissus (the ancient capital of Lycia).
+It began long ago when the Phrygians had no ruler and plunged into a civil war.
+An ancient prophecy of the oracle was announced at Telmissus (the ancient capital of Lycia).

 It said that the new king would be the one who would enter the city in a simple ox-cart.

-The first through the gates of the city was Gordias, a poor peasant who with his wife came to the city with a cart drawn by an ox.
-Gordias was declared king and his grateful son, Midas dedicated the ox-cart to the Phrygian god Sabazios (identified with Zeus).
-He tied its yoke to a post with an extremely sophisticated knot called the Gordian Knot.
+The first through the city's gates were Gordias, a poor peasant who came to the town with a cart drawn by an ox with his wife.
+He tied its yoke to a post with a highly sophisticated knot called the Gordian Knot.
+Gordias was declared king, and his grateful son, Midas, dedicated the ox-cart to the Phrygian god Sabazios (identified with Zeus).

-The knot was later described by Roman historian Quintus Curtius Rufus as a masterwork.
-It comprised of “several knots all so tightly entangled that it was impossible to see how they were fastened.”
+Roman historian Quintus Curtius Rufus later described the knot as a masterwork.
+It comprised "several knots all so tightly entangled that it was impossible to see how they were fastened."

 Gordias founded the city of Gordium, which became the Phrygian capital, and his ox-cart was preserved and remained in the royal palace.
-According to the prophecy of the oracle, a man who untied the knot was to receive power over Asia Minor or even all of Asia.
+According to the oracle's prophecy, a man who untied the knot would receive power over Asia Minor or all of Asia.

-In the 4th century BC, Alexander the Great reached Phrygia and Gordium, which was allegedly the capital of Midas.
+In the 4th century BC, Alexander the Great reached Phrygia and Gordium, allegedly Midas's capital.
 After taking the city of Gordium, Alexander was shown the chariot of Gordias, founder of the old Phrygian monarchy, and was told about the prophecy.

-Aristobulus, an early historian, architect, military engineer as well as a close friend of Alexander) later claimed that untying the knot was easy for Alexander; he removed what they call the pole-pin, with which the yoke-knot was held together, and then drew back the yoke.
+Aristobulus, an early historian, architect, and military engineer, as well as a close friend of Alexander) later claimed that untying the knot was easy for Alexander; he removed what they call the pole-pin, with which the yoke-knot was held together, and then drew back the yoke.

 We will never know what really happened in the palace in Gordium and whether Alexander managed to untie the complex knot.